smford/simple-canary/README.md

 API Endpoints
 -------------
 Assuming simple-canary is configured to use 192.168.10.1:54034 and there is a device called `frontdoor_bot`

+Note: When doing a status check, it is optional to have a `?token=mystatustoken`.
+This can be disabled or enabled by configuring option `statustokencheck` within the config.yaml file

 | Task | URL |
 |:--|:--|